Meriwether Lewis: Freemasonry

-Lewis was a Freemason, initiated, passed and raised in the "Door To Virtue Lodge No. 44" in Albemarle, Virginia, between 1796 and 1797.
+Lewis was a Freemason, initiated, passed, and raised in the "Door To Virtue Lodge No. 44" in Albemarle, Virginia, between 1796 and 1797.
 On August 2, 1808, Lewis and several of his acquaintances submitted a petition to the Grand Lodge of Pennsylvania requesting dispensation to establish a lodge in St. Louis.
 Lewis was nominated and recommended to serve as the first Master of the proposed Lodge, which was warranted as Lodge No. 111 on September 16, 1808.

 Lewis and slavery

 Although Lewis attempted to supervise enslaved people while running his mother's plantation before the westward expedition, he left that post and had no valet during the expedition, unlike William Clark, who brought his slave York.
 Lewis made assignments to York but allowed Clark to supervise him; Lewis also granted York and Sacagawea votes during expedition meetings.
 Later, Lewis hired a free African-American man as his valet, John Pernia.
 Pernia accompanied Lewis during his final journey, although his wages were considerably in arrears.
-After Lewis's death, Pernia continued to Monticello and asked Jefferson to pay the $240 owed him, but was refused.
+After Lewis's death, Pernia continued to Monticello and asked Jefferson to pay the $240 owed, but he was refused.
 Pernia later committed suicide.

 Death

 On September 3, 1809, Lewis set out for Washington, D.C.
 He hoped to resolve issues regarding the denied payment of drafts he had drawn against the War Department while serving as governor of the Upper Louisiana Territory, leaving him in potentially ruinous debt.
 Lewis carried his journals with him for delivery to his publisher.
 He intended to travel to Washington by ship from New Orleans, but changed his plans while floating down the Mississippi River from St. Louis.
-He disembarked and decided instead to make an overland journey via the Natchez Trace and then east to Washington (the Natchez Trace was the old pioneer road between Natchez, Mississippi, and Nashville, Tennessee).
+He disembarked to make an overland journey to Washington via the Natchez Trace, an old pioneer road between Natchez, Mississippi, and Nashville, Tennessee.
 Robbers preyed on travelers on that road and sometimes killed their victims.
 Lewis had written his will before his journey and also attempted suicide on this journey, but was restrained.